Demonstrating Immuneed’s unique whole blood loop system.

-The use of whole blood loop assay to investigate biodistribution of human adenovirus.
+The use of whole blood loop system to investigate biodistribution of human adenovirus.

 Preclinical Evaluation of AdVince, an Oncolytic Adenovirus Adapted for Treatment of Liver Metastases from Neuroendocrine Cancer.
 Yu D. et al. Neuroendocrinology, 2017

-The use of human whole blood loop assay to investigate effector mechanisms of a therapeutic antibody.
+The use of human whole blood loop system to investigate effector mechanisms of a therapeutic antibody.

 Antibody induced CD4 down-modulation of T cells is site-specifically mediated by CD64+ cells.
 Vogel S. et al. Scientific Reports, 2015

-The use of the human whole blood loop assay to investigate nucleic acid based immunotherapeutic interactions with complement.
+The use of the human whole blood loop system to investigate nucleic acid based immunotherapeutic interactions with complement.

 Complement activation by CpG in a human whole blood loop system: mechanisms and immuno-modulatory effects.
 Mangsbo S.M. et al. Immunology, 2009

-The use of whole blood loop assay to study T cell recall responses.
+The use of whole blood loop system to study T cell recall responses.

 Formation of Immune Complexes with a Tetanus-Derived B Cell Epitope Boosts Human T Cell Responses to Covalently Linked Peptides in an Ex Vivo Blood Loop System.
 Fletcher E.A.K. et al Journal of Immunology, 2018